boriskurikhin/boriskurikhin/README.md

 ### I am Boris Skurikhin
 - A Full Stack Developer.
 - A Computer Science Undergraduate Student.
-- CTO of an awesome education startup.
+- Co-Founder & CTO of an awesome startup.
 - Always looking for new opportunities.

 Also, check out my [website](http://boriskurikhin.github.io/)!